zhihanyang2022/cnnvis/README.md

+# TODO: add some diagrams and describe more methods

 # CNNVis: Visualizing CNNs

 Welcome to CNNVis!
 CNNVis is a high-level convolutional neural network (CNN) visualization API built on top of Keras.
 The intention behind this project aligns with the intention of Keras: "Being able to go from idea to result with the least possible daly is key to doing good research".